 Rice vinegar is actually easy to find, but if you don't already have it, it's a bit annoying to buy a whole bottle for just one recipe.
 Rice vinegar adds a little sourness to the tantanmen but a very small amount is used so you could substitute with a different vinegar or omit completely.

-Substitute: White wine vinegar or apple cider vinegar.
+Substitute: White wine vinegar, apple cider vinegar or omit.

 Chinese Chicken Stock Powder

 While Western chicken stocks often add extra herbs that go well with Western style cooking, Chinese chicken stock is usually a bit more simple and chicken-y.
 It's definitely better for Chinese style cooking but I've tested both types and I found that they both work well for this recipe.
 (You can buy Chinese Chicken Stock on Amazon.)

 Substitute: One Knorr chicken stock cube.